 1 teaspoon each baking powder and baking soda

-2 heaping tablespoons plain yogurt (balkan or greek)
+2 tablespoons plain yogurt (balkan or greek full fat)

 1 teaspoon vanilla